Billaferd/QuantumNexus/Players/Quantum Nexus Full Game Rules.md

 #### Ready Phase

  * Ready Phase (Simultaneous): In this phase, both players simultaneously perform the following actions:
-   * Deactivate Cards: Any cards activated in the previous turn are deactivated, resetting their abilities and effects.
+   * Deactivate Cards: Return any of your cards currently in an exhausted state (i.e., turned sideways from use in a previous turn) back to their ready state (upright orientation).
+This makes them available to perform actions again this turn.
    * Draw Cards: Players draw cards from their deck until they have five cards in hand.
 This replenishes their options for the upcoming turn.
    * Reset CP: The CP pool is reset to the starting value determined by the mission cards.
    * Add Extra CP: If any card effects or abilities grant additional CP at the start of the turn, they are added to the CP pool.